UQ-RCC/xnat/content/en/docs/user-guides/login-to-xnat/_index.md

 ## [AAF](aaf-login)

+{{% alert %}}
-> AAF is the recommended way to sign up and login to XNAT.
+AAF is the recommended way to sign up and login to XNAT.

 If your organisation is not in the AAF list during the sign-up process, please contact the respective XNAT support for further options
+{{% /alert %}}

 If your organisation is part of the Australian Access Federation (AAF), you can use your AAF credentials to sign up.
 See [here](aaf-login)